The L.I.S. e.V. association

 - Clarification for patients and their family members, therapists and doctors through personal dialogues (i.e. phone consultation), lectures in different institutions, organizing conferences and/or further training, creating publications regarding the topic

 - building-up a documentation centre: compilation and reproduction of the newest literature from the international neurobiological science and its neighbour sciences, building-up a patient database (long-term project), collecting and evaluating patient data about their healing process for several years

 - Supplying communication means

-There are self-help groups in Berlin and Cologne.
+There is a self-help group in Berlin

 No stroke equals the other.

 In order to receive reliable propositions about the stroke and its long-term results,